survivejs/webpack-book/manuscript/appendices/04_customizing_eslint.md

 ## Setting Environment

 Sometimes, you may want to run ESLint in a specific environment, such as Node or Mocha.
 These environments have certain conventions of their own.
-For instance, Mocha relies on custom keywords (e.g., `describe`, `it`) and it's good if the linter doesn't choke on those.
+For instance, Mocha relies on custom keywords (e.g., `describe`, `it`) and it’s good if the linter doesn’t choke on those.

 ESLint provides two ways to deal with this: local and global.
 If you want to set it per file, you can use a declaration at the beginning of a file: